pelias/openaddresses/README.md

 npm run parallel 3 # replace 3 with your desired level of paralellism
 ```

-Generally, a paralellism of 2 or 3 is suitable for most tasks.
+Generally, a parallelism of 2 or 3 is suitable for most tasks.